grimmelm/ctech404/ctech402/module_2/M2_H5P_Values-and-Effects/exercise_specs.md

 c. sorted(a_list) <br>
 d. reversed(a_list)

-Display after answer is revealed: You should use the reverse() method because it modifies the list itself.
+Display after answer is revealed: You should use the reverse() method because it modifies the list it operates on.